Murari Chand College: Higher Secondary

-Extra-curricular activities
+Extra-curricular

 The first and old organisations of MC College include Mohona Cultural Organisation.
 There are 3 rover units and 1 girl in-rover unit run by the Bangladesh Scouts.
 The Mainamati Battalion of the Bangladesh National Cadet Corps have a platoon here.
 On 14 November 2017, the Murari Chand Debate Society (MCDS) was established.
 The MCDS won first place amongst the Sylhet Division in Democracy International's Debate Championship 2018.
-Other activities include the Murari Chand College Press Club, Murari Chand Poetry Council, Dhrubak Club, Tourist Club, Theatre Murari Chand, Cultural Organisation, Chemistry Club, Botanical Society and Economics Club.
+Other activities include the Murarichand College Science Club, Murarichand College Reporters Unit, Murari Chand Kobita Parishad, Dhrubak Club, Theatre Murarichand, Cultural Organisation, Chemistry Club, Botanical Society and Economics Club.

-Principal

-Professor Golam Ahmed Khan has been appointed as the new principal of MC College.
-This information was revealed in a notification signed by Md.
-Mahbub Alam, Deputy Secretary of the Secondary and Higher Education Department of the Ministry of Education, on Wednesday (July 2, 2025).

-Prior to this, he was the principal of Fenchuganj Degree College, and before that, he served as the head of the Botany Department at MC College.

-The previous principal was Abul Anam Md.
-Reaz, who previously served as the Head of the Physics Department of the College and the Principal of Sylhet Government College.